 Highlight: Purple coral, horseshoe reef, marine critters, small fishes, speedboats and liveaboards.

 Location: Surin Islands, Near Phuket, Thailand

-Fee: For a day trip dive at Richelieu Rock, the total cost is around 6000 THB, which includes the prices of diver, park and other equipments.
-Food, taxis and dive guides are the basic inclusions in such packages.
+Fee: For a day trip dive at Richelieu Rock, the total cost is around 6000 THB, including the prices of guides and equipment.
+Food, taxi costs and dive guides are the basic inclusions in such packages.

-Phi Phi islands are a group of islands off the coast of Thailand, spread over an area of 12 square kilometres.
-There are many places shallow sea where the coral is easily visible, making the islands a perfect place for both scuba diving and snorkelling.
-The southern end of the islands is composed of 2 rocky islands which are the best places for diving.
-There is a natural archway in the soft corals near Koh Bida Nai which is usually full of bait-fish.
-Loh Samah Bay is the east coast of Phi Le which is famous for nighttime scuba diving.
-Here, there is an extensive network of hard corals which is filled with small to medium-sized fishes.
+Phi Phi islands are a group of islands off the coast of Thailand, spread over 12 square kilometres.
+There are many spots of shallow depth where the corals are easily visible, making the islands a perfect place for both scuba diving and snorkelling.
+The southern end of the islands is composed of 2 rocky islands, which are the best places for diving.
+There is a natural archway in the soft corals near Koh Bida Nai, usually full of baitfish.
+Loh Samah Bay is on the east coast of Phi Le, which is famous for nighttime scuba diving.
+Here, there is an extensive network of hard corals filled with small to medium-sized fishes.
 There is also a canyon here, which is a photographer's paradise.

 Highlights: Night diving, Canyon, Photography, soft and hard corals perfect for underwater videography

 Fee: The cost for a dive trip to Koh Phi Phi is 4000 THB.